Editor setup

 Learn how to set up your editor for the fastest development experience.

-Of course you can use every IDE you like, but you will have the best possible developer experience with this starter kit when using VSCode-based editor with the suggested settings and extensions.
+Of course, you can use any IDE you like, but you'll have the best possible developer experience with this starter kit when using a VSCode-based editor with the suggested settings and extensions.

 Settings